cyverse/docs/docs/services/api/tapis-v2-v3-migration.md

 If the output value is also required as a parameter on the command line, then the `name` of the output in the `notes` field should match the `name` of the corresponding `appArgs` parameter.

+If the app's `runtime` value is `DOCKER`, then the DE will automatically prepend `/TapisOutput/` to the parameter value submitted by the user, since that is the directory mounted inside the container by Tapis for outputs.
+Otherwise only the base name of the file or folder will be submitted for the command line argument.

 #### Flags or Booleans